Atlas (BioShock): BioShock

 When Jack arrives at a submarine which supposedly contains Atlas' family, Ryan has it detonated, which prompts an enraged Atlas to demand Ryan's death as reprisal.
-Jack eventually reaches Ryan, who reveals that Jack was in fact born in Rapture only two years prior and was genetically modified by Suchong to mature rapidly.
-Ryan informs Jack that he was designed to obey orders when addressed with a trigger phrase, then sent to the surface after the civil war in Rapture began.
+Jack eventually reaches Ryan, who reveals that Jack was in fact Ryan's son, born in Rapture only two years prior and was genetically modified by Suchong to mature rapidly.
+Ryan informs Jack that he was designed to obey orders from Atlas when addressed with a trigger phrase, then sent to the surface after the civil war in Rapture began.
 Ryan, determined to die on his terms, compels Jack to kill him using the trigger phrase "Would you kindly...".

 Atlas, now in control of Rapture, reveals his true identity as Fontaine, who faked his death and disguised himself.
 With Ryan dead, Fontaine no longer needs Jack, and leaves him at the mercy of the reactivated security systems.
 Tenenbaum and her Little Sisters intervene and help Jack escape through a ventilation duct.
 Tenenbaum deactivates some of Jack's mental conditioning and assists him in breaking the remainder, including one activated by Fontaine that would have eventually stopped his heart.
 During Jack's subsequent pursuit of Fontaine, Tenanbaum instructs Jack to assemble a Big Daddy bodysuit, and follow the rescued Little Sisters through the passageways that only they can open.
 By the time Jack reaches Fontaine, he has injected himself with vast amounts of ADAM, severely mutating his body.
 Jack manages to defeat Fontaine, while the Little Sisters swarm and stab him to death with their ADAM needles.

 BioShock 2

-In the 2010 sequel BioShock 2, the player character may encounter a handful of voiced diary recordings by Atlas/Fontaine as collectible items.
+In the 2010 sequel BioShock 2, the player can collect audio diaries left by Atlas/Fontaine.
 In one recording, Fontaine muses about Sofia Lamb's status in Rapture and her falling out with Andrew Ryan.
 In another recording, he reflects on his decision to adopt the guise of Atlas.
+Fontaine's business headquarters, 'Fontaine Futuristics', is also featured as a level in the story.